asahala/BabyLemmatizer/README.md

 # Bugs
 * If user forgets = between parameter and argument in command line use, things go wrong
+* Conll-u line write protection DOES NOT WORK!
+Do not use it or you will get weird results (as of August 2024)

 # Todo